-Sign Language Interpreters In order to provide accessibility for meetings with legislators, legislative committee hearings, and House and Senate floor sessions, the Legislature contracts with Communication Services for the Deaf to provide legislative sign language interpreting services.
+In order to provide accessibility for meetings with legislators, legislative committee hearings, and House and Senate floor sessions, the Legislature contracts with Keystone Interpreting Solutions to provide legislative sign language interpreting services.
 Interpreting services are also available for hearings or meetings with legislators in Greater Minnesota.

-You may also request legislative interpreting services by contacting the Legislative Coordinating Commission at (651) 296-9002, at (651) 296-1121, or at (651) 296-0099.
+You may also request legislative interpreting services by contacting the Legislative Coordinating Commission at 651-296-9002, at 651-296-1121, or at 651-296-0099.